geut/permanent-seeder/README.md

 Returns the raw data that feed into the dashboard.

+## Release

+For releasing we are using GitHub actions :rocket: This is a 2 step process:
+1. First, we need to create the new version.
+This new version will trigger a changelog update and prepare the new release using **GitHub Releases**.
+    - `npm run release`
+2. When the new GitHub Release is **published**, a custom action will be triggered uploading the new version to npm :new: :package:

 ## <a name="issues"></a> Issues

 :bug: If you found an issue we encourage you to report it on [github](https://github.com/geut/permanent-seeder/issues).
 Please specify your OS and the actions to reproduce it.